Patient's Query

 Welcome back to icliniq.com.

-You start treatment for near syncope.
-But as the report shows changes like HCM, it needs to evaluated further as early as possible.
-The mosaic pattern across the pulmonary valve is likely to be related to mild PR.
+You can start treatment for near-syncope.
+However, as the report shows changes suggestive of HCM, it should be evaluated further as soon as possible.
+The mosaic pattern across the pulmonary valve is likely related to mild pulmonic regurgitation (PR).

 Same symptoms don't mean you have the same problem.
 Consult a doctor now!